Q: How do I request access to adoption records?

 A: As a result of adoption records being impounded by statute, a court order must be obtained for access to the records.

 Q: Can a non-family member petition the court to have a person involuntarily committed?

-Q: What options do I have if my son will not take his medication while he is in the hospital?
+Q: What options do I have if my child will not take their medication while they are in the hospital?

 Q: How do I obtain information in my adoption case file (biological parents, medical history, siblings, etc.)?